jychen7/jumpbox/README.md

 If you still want root ssh access via key after running this playbook, change 'PermitRootLogin no' to 'PermitRootLogin without-password'

+##### etc_ssh_sshd_config.RedHat.j2
+This template does the same as the above one, but for RedHat / Centos systems.
+All other statements above apply to this as well.

 ### vpn_with_ca
 #### variables - roles/vpn_with_ca/vars/main.yml
 Here, you'll define your VPN network (not your private network - the network range to be used by OpenVPN) and your key details that will be used for both the OpenVPN server and also individual device or user vpn keys.

+#### variables - roles/vpn_with_ca/vars/default.yml , Debian.yml and RedHat.yml
+Package and service names may differ between Ubuntu and RedHat.
+The default.yml should work for Ubuntu, but RedHat.yml is used for Centos and RedHat systems.
+The key differences here are
+    * OpenVPN service name is openvpn@server.service instead of just openvpn
+	* Group to run as is nobody instead of nogroup on Ubuntu

 #### templates - roles/vpn_with_ca/templates
 ##### etc_openvpn_server.conf.j2